7 min

 Why NAB feed outages force risky workarounds

-What quietly breaks after the CSV is imported
+What quietly breaks after the CSV goes in

-• Date formatting differences that shift transactions into the wrong period
+• Date formatting that shifts transactions into the wrong period

-• Descriptions shortened or altered, breaking categorisation logic
+• Descriptions shortened or altered, which quietly breaks the categorisation you rely on

 How experienced firms protect themselves during NAB outages

-NAB bank feed outages are unavoidable.
-Manual CSV workarounds are part of real accounting work.
-The real risk is not the outage itself.
-It is allowing temporary fixes to flow into the ledger without a clear moment of verification.
-The firms that avoid downstream BAS issues are not the ones that move fastest.
-They are the ones that create space to review, confirm, and trust the data before lodging.
+NAB outages are going to happen, and manual CSV workarounds are a normal part of real accounting work.
+The risk was never the outage itself.
+It is letting a temporary fix flow into the ledger without a single clear moment to check it.
+The firms that avoid the downstream BAS mess are not the ones moving fastest through the disruption.
+They are the ones that give themselves room to review, confirm, and actually trust the data before they lodge.